b4youleap/d3-v4-angst/README.md

 `npm install d3 --save`
 `npm install @types/d3 --save-dev`

-This project was originally generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17. **It has been updated to use version 1.0.0-beta.24**
+This project was originally generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.17. **It was then updated to use version 1.0.0-beta.24**

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.